Skip to main content

 Meditation

-Place Ruby at the Root Chakra (base of the spine) to awaken kundalini energy and stimulate physical vitality.
-Alternatively, place it on the Heart Chakra to activate passionate love and the courage to love fearlessly.
-Visualize its deep red light filling your body with warmth, vitality, and the confidence to pursue your deepest desires.
-For manifestation meditation, hold Ruby in both hands while visualizing your goals with vivid detail and emotional intensity.
+Place Ruby at the Root Chakra (base of the spine) to awaken vitality and stimulate physical energy.
+Or place it on the Heart Chakra to activate passionate love and the courage to love without holding back.
+Visualize its deep red light filling your body with warmth, vitality, and the confidence to go after what you want.
+For manifestation meditation, hold Ruby in both hands while visualizing your goals with as much detail and emotional intensity as you can muster.

 Daily Wear

-Wear Ruby as a ring on the left hand (receiving side) to attract love, vitality, and abundance, or on the right hand (projecting side) to radiate confidence and leadership energy.
-Ruby's exceptional hardness (9) makes it one of the most durable gemstones for daily wear.
-A Ruby pendant over the heart keeps passionate, protective energy working continuously.
-Ruby is an excellent choice for engagement rings and commitment jewelry, symbolizing enduring passion.
+Wear Ruby as a ring on the left hand (receiving side) to attract love, vitality, and abundance, or on the right hand (projecting side) to radiate confidence and leadership.
+Ruby's hardness (9) makes it one of the most durable gemstones for everyday wear.
+A Ruby pendant over the heart keeps passionate, protective energy working around the clock.
+It's also a strong choice for engagement rings and commitment jewelry, symbolizing lasting passion.

 Home Placement

-Place Ruby in the wealth corner of your home or business (far left from entrance) to attract prosperity and financial success.
-A Ruby on your desk stimulates confidence, leadership, and the courage to make bold business decisions.
+Place Ruby in the wealth corner of your home or business (far left from the entrance) to attract prosperity.
+A Ruby on your desk supports confidence, leadership, and the courage to make bold decisions.
 In the bedroom, Ruby enhances passion and commitment in relationships.
-For Feng Shui, place Ruby in the south sector (fame and recognition) or the southwest (love and relationships).
+For Feng Shui, place it in the south sector (fame and recognition) or the southwest (love and relationships).

 Crystal Grids

 Use Ruby as the center stone in grids for passion, vitality, courage, or wealth attraction.
-Its intense, focused energy acts as a powerful amplifier that energizes the entire grid.
+Its focused, intense energy amplifies the entire grid.
 For a vitality grid, combine Ruby with Carnelian and Sunstone.
-For a wealth grid, pair Ruby with Citrine and Pyrite.
+For a wealth grid, pair it with Citrine and Pyrite.
 For courage and protection, surround Ruby with Black Tourmaline and Hematite.

 How Do You Cleanse & Charge Ruby?